 The main component of ticket management queries the fault database and retrieves events that can be connected to the ticket.
 Events that can be connected to a ticket are those events whose ticket ID is not known yet, but the ticket ID of the preceding event is known.
 The component continually executes this query to retrieve events that are not yet connected to a ticket or alarm.
 The following actions are taken for each event that is selected by the query:

 1. The alarm whose source and name match those of the event (within the ticket) is updated for severity, state, and counter.

 2. The ticket is updated for severity, last modification time, and counter.

 3. The event is associated with the alarm and the ticket.

 No events are lost in this process.
-As long as events are kept with their correlation information and the preceding event ID, they are associated with a ticket.
+As long as events are successfully persisted with their correlation information and the preceding event ID, they are associated with a ticket.

 Every minute, Cisco ANA reviews all the tickets and looks for tickets to clear.
 Cisco ANA clears a ticket if all of its events either are cleared or are configured for automatic clearing.
 In addition, Cisco ANA checks for tickets to archive.
 The archive timeout of a ticket is determined by the archive timeout setting of the root cause event.

 Auto-archiving is a ticket management component that periodically checks for tickets that are candidates for archiving.
-Archiving moves the ticket to an archive partition in the Fault Database.
 A ticket is a candidate for archiving if:

 •All of its events are clear or auto-clear.